Norfolk County Council wants to build a 3.9 mile "Norwich Western Link" across the ecologically rich Wensum Valley at a cost of at least £274m.

 It won't solve traffic problems in the long term.
 Norfolk County Council predict that traffic on Sandy Lane (Taverham), West End (Costessey) and Longwater Lane will increase compared with 2019.

-Nor will it reduce ambulance response times - hospital handover waits are the problem. -
+or will it reduce ambulance response times - hospital handover waits are the problem.

 The Wensum Valley is a rich patchwork of habitats including ancient woodland and a rare chalk stream.
 It is home to more than 60 protected species.
 There is no way to build a new road across the Valley without destroying it's unique ecology.